fpv-wtf/msp-osd/README.md

 * Ensure that the correct UART is set to use MSP
 * Enable MSP DisplayPort

+### Betaflight - Since 4.5

+Betaflight 4.5 has added support for coloured warning messages/OSD elements.
+This added feature requires a Betaflight font that includes the extra colour elements.
+The extra colour elements are for green, amber and red indicators and respectively reside in additional font pages.
+This means that to support the extra 3 colours, a 4 page font file is required.

+MSP-OSD 0.12+ now supports this feature and includes the required 4 page coloured font for Betaflight by default.
+A Betaflight CLI command is needed to take advantage of the this feature:
+`set displayport_msp_fonts 0,1,2,3`
+This tells Betaflight to use a specific [colour] page when displaying the warning.
+If you are not using a Betaflight 4 page font, and this value is set to `0,1,2,3`, some OSD elements may not display.
+In this case, set the value to `0,0,0,0`.
+Meaning every warning will use the first page of the font.

 ### Betaflight - Since 4.4